Beighton, South Yorkshire

-Beighton is a village 6 miles south-east of Sheffield's city centre, now classed as a historic township of the city.
-Due to much expansion, the village became a part of Sheffield city in 1967, which also saw it transfer from Derbyshire to the newly created South Yorkshire, England.
+Beighton is a village 6½ miles south-east of Sheffield's city centre, now classed as a historic township of the city.
+Due to much expansion, the village became a part of Sheffield city in 1967, and was transferred from Derbyshire to the newly created South Yorkshire, England.
 During much of the late 17th to 19th centuries the village was noted for its edge tool manufacturing, with Thomas Staniforth & Co Sickle works being based at nearby Hackenthorpe.

-The former village features a number of schools, including Beighton Nursery and Infant School and Brook House Junior School.
+The former village has a number of schools, including Beighton Nursery and Infant School and Brook House Junior School.

-Today, the village has seen much development in terms of housing; however, due to its location on the outskirts of Sheffield, it maintains a rural setting alongside villages including Eckington, Mosborough, Ridgeway, and Dronfield.
+Today, there has been a lot of development of housing; however, due to its location on the outskirts of Sheffield, it maintains a rural setting alongside villages including Eckington, Mosborough, Ridgeway, and Dronfield.